thin-edge/thin-edge.io/docs/src/howto-guides/027_remote_access_with_cumulocity.md

 ## Usage

 Make sure thin-edge.io is connected to Cumulocity.
-If installation is done properly according to the steps above, you hae to disconnect and reconnect thin-edge.io.
-In that way the suppoerted Operations will be updated.

 You device within Cumulocity should look similar to this (the "Remote access" tab should be visible in the menu on the left):